Practical guide for Indian buyers and sellers

 Key insight:

 Most online fraud in India does not involve hacking or technical attacks.
 It is simple: someone takes your money and disappears, or receives your delivery and refuses to pay.
-Escrow makes both impossible.
+Payment protection makes both impossible.

 6 warning signs of an unsafe transaction